Brazil travel advice

 • follow the instructions of local authorities, including evacuation orders

-The complex weather phenomenon called El Niño happens at irregular intervals of 2 to 7 years and can last 9 months to 2 years.
-El Niño generally generates droughts and heavy rainfalls, which could cause flooding, landslides, and mudslides, and could severely disrupt travel.
+The complex weather phenomenon called El Niño happens at irregular intervals of 2 to 7 years.
+El Niño generally generates droughts and heavy rainfalls for 6 to 9 months, which could cause flooding, landslides, and mudslides and could severely disrupt travel.
 Extreme droughts and heavy rains could limit access to food, drinking water, hygiene products, and medication.
 Severe weather could occur, such as:

 Keep informed of regional weather forecasts before and during your travels, and plan accordingly.
 Ensure you have adequate insurance to cover the consequences of such events, including the disruption of travel plans.